paulf35/cd-ds-productsalespredictions/README.md

 # Recommendations

 Based on the results, the best performing model of the ones I evaluated was the Tuned Random Forest model.
- - For the Tuned Random Forest model 58.8% of the variance in y was explained by x.
- - The Mean Absolute Error was off by $748.389.
- - The Mean Squared Error was $1,154,142.73.
- - The Root Mean Squared Error was $1074.31
+I recommend this model for deployment.

+There was some bias to the model (R^2 value was 58.8%), but it returned the lowest MAE value ($748.39) among the three models tested.

+# Considerations
 While this model was the most performant of the ones tested, using this model to accurately predict sales would not be very reliable.
 The R^2 value is low (58.8%), so there is some bias in model.
 The Mean Squared Error value is also very high, which could make the model less than optimal.